-Here are some of the questions we get asked regularly and our answers.
-If you need additional assistance, please email firstname.lastname@example.org.
+Here are some of the questions about the Pod Network we get asked regularly and our answers.
+If you have questions about the Pod Network which are not answered here, please email firstname.lastname@example.org.

-The PPC Pod Network offers support and networking opportunities to everyone interested in learning, incorporating, advocating, and practicing a whole food, plant-based lifestyle.
+The PPC Pod Network offers support and networking opportunities to everyone interested in learning about, practicing, and advocating a whole food, plant-based lifestyle.
 Participation is free.
-Pods are independent groups of like-minded people, working together to spread the message of plant-based nutrition in their communities, as well as have fun and build friendships.
-Examples of Pods include local “meetups,” vegetarian/vegan societies, churches, schools, associations and even corporate wellness programs.
-Existing organizations can join the Pod Network as well.
+Pods are supported by PPC, but function as independent groups.
+Examples of Pods include local “meetups,” vegetarian/vegan societies, churches, schools, and nonprofit organizations.
+Both new and existing groups and organizations are welcome to join the Pod network.

 Is there a membership fee to join the PlantPure Communities Pod Network?

 No, PPC does not charge membership fees and Pod leaders are prohibited from charging membership fees.

 How do I find out if there’s a Pod where I live?
 How can I join a Pod?

 Visit our Pod directory map.
 Once you find a Pod you’d like to join, click on “More Details” and that will direct you to the Pod’s primary communication method.
 As noted above, if you do not get a prompt response from a Pod leader, please contact us at firstname.lastname@example.org.

 What can I do if there’s no local Pod in my area?

 If you discover there’s not a Pod in your town or city yet, you can start one!
 We invite you to fill out this short application form.